 President & Chief Operating Officer – Bill Horan

 A sought after expert in entrepreneurial humanitarian aid, often appearing on national TV and media outlets, Horan brings expertise in safe water solutions, chlorination programs, food security innovations, and logistical ops.
-With more than 25 years of business and international relations expertise, he has helped transform OBI into a “Swiss-Army-knife” with its multifaceted ability to provide humanitarian aid, particularly in times of crisis and disaster as an emergency response provider.
+With more than 25 years of business and international relations expertise, he has helped shape OBI into a “Swiss-Army-knife” with its multifaceted ability to provide humanitarian aid, particularly in times of crisis and disaster as an emergency response provider.
 Horan was named to ‘The NonProfit Times’ list of “Power & Influence Top 50” following his innovative approach to Hurricane Katrina aid.

 Horan is committed to a “Loaves and Fishes Strategy” to leverage and multiply resources to bless as many people as possible and that has led to significant holistic projects such as raised-bed organic farming in Guatemala, solar-powered wells with drip irrigation in Kenya, 10-to-1 U.S. hunger relief delivery program, and fish ranching in Haiti.
-He has driven OBI to continue to be a leader in developing innovative, entrepreneurial and “ask-don’t tell” disaster response strategies that include: manufacturing liquid chlorine to tackle the Ebola and cholera crises; desalinating saltwater for typhoon victims in the Philippines; setting up brick factories and boat building projects to aid tsunami victims; and conducting a mosquito-eating fish program in post-Katrina Louisiana.
+He has helped OBI to continue to be a leader in developing innovative, entrepreneurial and “ask-don’t tell” disaster response strategies that include: manufacturing liquid chlorine to tackle the Ebola and cholera crises; desalinating saltwater for typhoon victims in the Philippines; setting up brick factories and boat building projects to aid tsunami victims; and conducting a mosquito-eating fish program in post-Katrina Louisiana.

 “I think of Operation Blessing as a pipeline to the poor—a conduit in which blessings are multiplied and delivered efficiently the world over,” Horan says.